Pivotal Greenplum Database (GPDB) 4 and 5

 - Increase the MaxStartups in the /etc/ssh/sshd_config file (in all segment servers in the cluster) following the format explained above.

-- Restart the ssh daemon in all servers
+- Restart the ssh daemon on all the servers